When Leslie Tayne turned 40, her retirement savings, like those of many Americans, were nonexistent.

 ‘Money was not plentiful when I was building my business,’ Tayne says.
 ‘I had student loans until my late 30s because of law school.
 So don’t have a heart attack if you look down and you don’t have any retirement savings when you turn 40.
 I say, look at what you’ve accomplished, not what you haven’t accomplished.
 You may have done some great things career-wise.
 Now it’s time to shift priorities and work on retirement.’

-Here are six steps for getting back on track if you’re 40 or older with little or no retirement savings.
+Here are five steps for getting back on track if you’re 40 or older with little or no retirement savings.

 1. Crunch the numbers